icopy-site/awesome/docs/awesome/awesome-engineering-team-management.md

 ## Agile

-- [Your daily standups should be async.
-Here's why](https://www.cadencework.com/blog/async-standups.html) - “Daily, real-time meetings aren't practical for remote teams” might be the best practical reason.

-- [The Good, the Bad and the Ugly Standup](https://kristoff.it/blog/good-bad-ugly-standup/) - Author experienced 3 formats of stand-ups before ending with one working for his team, and concludes that “the details that make up a good meeting are subtle and the pursuit of an artificial standard of aesthetics will prevent you from doing the necessary experimentation to improve from an ugly equilibrium”.

-- [We Cancelled Standups and Let The Team Build.
-Here's What Happened…](https://www.usehaystack.io/blog/we-cancelled-standups-and-let-the-team-build-heres-what-happened) - Team felt burned out by long, daily status update meetings masquerading as standups.
-Eliminating these faux standups got the team back on track.

 - [How Big Tech Runs Tech Projects and the Curious Absence of Scrum](https://newsletter.pragmaticengineer.com/p/project-management-in-tech) - There's an interesting table in this article on the strereotypes of companies, their funding models, main engineering actors, and their central methodologies.

 - [Why do some developers at Google consider Agile development to be nonsense?](https://www.quora.com/Why-do-some-developers-at-strong-companies-like-Google-consider-Agile-development-to-be-nonsense/answer/David-Jeske) - Because the short-term focused Scrum processes “seem suited to particular types of development, most notably consulting or contract programming, where the customer is external to the organizations, runs the show because they are paying for development, and can change their mind at any time”.
-Still, google engineers already practice a culture close to what looks like the 10-points Agile manifesto.
+Still, google engineers already practice a culture close to what looks like the original 10-points Agile manifesto.
 But that's it.

 - [Detecting Agile Bullshit](https://media.defense.gov/2018/Oct/09/2002049591/-1/-1/0/DIB_DETECTING_AGILE_BS_2018.10.05.PDF) - US Department of Defense guide to detect software projects that are really using agile development versus those that are simply waterfall or spiral development in agile clothing (“agile-scrum-fall”).